mixelpixel/The-C-Programming-Language/README.md

 [counting input characters version 2](ch1/char_count_v2.c)
 Recall from [Section 1.3 The for statement](https://github.com/mixelpixel/The-C-Programming-Language#13-the-for-statement) the for-loop syntax:
 ```
-for(initialization prior to loop; test condition controls loop; incremental step after loop body action)
+    for (initialization prior to loop; test condition controls loop; incremental step after loop body action)
-    action; /* for loop body. after incremental step, condition is re-evaluated and repeated or exited */
+        action; /* for loop body. after the pre-test condition test or an incremental step, condition
+                   is re-evaluated and repeated or exited if test condition not satisfied */
 ```
 Note: "...the grammatical rules of C require that a for statement have a body.
 The isolated semicolon, called a null statement, is there to satisfy that requirement.
 We put it on a separate line to make it visible." e.g.
 ```